Transversalis fascia

-The transversalis fascia (or transverse fascia) is a thin aponeurotic membrane of the abdomen.
-It lies between the inner surface of the transverse abdominal muscle and the parietal peritoneum.

-It forms part of the general layer of fascia lining the abdominal parietes.
-It is directly continuous with the iliac fascia, the internal spermatic fascia, and pelvic fasciae.
+The transversalis fascia (also Hyrtl fascia or transverse fascia) is the fascial lining of the anterolateral abdominal wall situated between the inner surface of the transverse abdominal muscle, and the preperitoneal fascia.
+It is directly continuous with the iliac fascia, the internal spermatic fascia, and pelvic fascia.

 Structure

-In the inguinal region, the transversalis fascia is thick and dense.
-It is joined by fibers from the aponeurosis of the transverse abdominal muscle.
-It becomes thin as it ascends to the diaphragm and blends with the fascia covering the under surface of this muscle.
-It is directly continuous with the iliac fascia, the internal spermatic fascia, and pelvic fasciae.
+In the inguinal region, the transversalis fascia is thick and dense; here, it is joined by fibers of the aponeurosis of the transverse abdominal muscle.
+It becomes thin towards to the diaphragm, blending with the fascia covering the inferior surface of the diaphragm.

-Borders

-Behind, it is lost in the fat which covers the posterior surfaces of the kidneys.